comp-core/code-pi/README.md

 Contributions welcome via pull requests.
 Guidence regarding organization is forthcoming.

 ## License
-This content is provided under the [GPLv3](http://www.gnu.org/licenses/gpl.html).
+Original material copyright Elliott Hauser, provided under the [GPLv3](http://www.gnu.org/licenses/gpl.html).
+Other material copyrighted and licenced as noted.

 ## Trademarks
 Raspberry Pi word mark and logo are trademarks of the Raspberry Pi Foundation.
 Restrictions on their useage can be found [here](http://www.raspberrypi.org/trademark-rules).